TosbackCgusBridge-Bot/CGUs-versions/Huffingtonpost/Privacy Policy.md

     *   Moviefone
 *   Tech

-    *   Microsoft Brings Star Trek's Voice Translator to Life599
+    *   I Was Just Friended By Myself On Facebook (And It Only Gets Weirder From There)556
-    *   Teen Son Of Billionaire Jokes About Killing Obama, Posts Convo On Instagram 5k
+    *   The 9 Most Popular Viral Videos Of The Week43
-    *   7 Numbers That Apple Should Be Worried About98
+    *   How Romney's Broken App Cost Him Thousands Of Votes 52
-    *   'A Lifeline' After Sandy, Copper Phone Networks Are Phased Out82
+    *   7 Numbers That Apple Should Be Worried About136
-    *   The 7 Best Tweets From Election Night 2012 44
+    *   'A Lifeline' After Sandy, Copper Phone Networks Are Phased Out143

     Go to Tech **More in Tech**